Pfizer says COVID-19 vaccine is looking 90% effective

 Trump, who had suggested repeatedly during the presidential campaign that a vaccine could be ready by Election Day, tweeted: “STOCK MARKET UP BIG, VACCINE COMING SOON.
 REPORT 90% EFFECTIVE.
 SUCH GREAT NEWS!”

+Biden, for his part, welcomed the news but cautioned that it could be many months before vaccinations become widespread in the U.S., and he warned Americans to rely on masks and social distancing in the meantime.

-Confirmed infections in the U.S. were expected to eclipse 10 million on Monday, the highest in the world.
-Cases in the United States are running at all-time highs of more than 100,000 new ones per day.
+News of the possible breakthrough came ahead of what could be a terrible winter in the U.S., with tens of thousands more coronavirus deaths feared in the coming months.
+Confirmed infections in the United States were expected to eclipse 10 million on Monday, the highest in the world.
+Cases are running at all-time highs of more than 100,000 per day.

 The timing of Pfizer's announcement is likely to feed unsubstantiated suspicions from Trump supporters that the pharmaceutical industry was withholding the news until after the election.
 Donald Trump Jr. tweeted: “The timing of this is pretty amazing.
 Nothing nefarious about the timing of this at all right?”